 Love Epiphany: Several of the girls seem to fall in love with Kodaka in their introduction episodes.
-Sena seems to develop this in episode 3 when Kodaka is the first guy to talk back to her, but he also seems to care about her in a non-superficial way like the men who normally follow her around do.
-For Yozora its hinted that she's liked him ever since they were kids, but put up a Tsundere front towards him because he forgot who she was until episode 11.
+Sena seems to develop this in Episode 3 when Kodaka is the first guy to talk back to her, but he also seems to care about her in a non-superficial way like the men who normally follow her around do.
+For Yozora its hinted that she's liked him ever since they were kids, but puts up a Tsundere front towards him because he forgot who she was until Episode 11.

 Male Gaze: The anime has one too many, including the opening.